 10 must-haves for your class description

 The rules that apply to effective web page creation also apply to the entry page to a registration form.
 The good news is, you don’t have to be a web design expert, marketing professional, or developer to craft an effective class description.
 That’s a good thing, because the event page can make or break a person’s registration experience.
-It can leave a visitor anywhere from bewildered to wildly confident as they class descriptionbegin registration.
+It can leave a visitor anywhere from bewildered to wildly confident as they begin registration.
 If done well, the class (or event) description can help them follow through with registration without needing assistance.
 Conversely, a weak event page may prevent them from registering online—or at all.

 Therefore, follow this simple checklist for an effective class description: